-Owning a Cavalier King Charles Spaniel is a huge responsibility-one which you mustn’t take lightly.
+Owning a Cavalier King Charles Spaniel, like all other dogs, is a huge responsibility.
 While it is certainly a rewarding experience, with it comes both the good and the bad.
-This is because; today you might simply see an adorable Cavalier King Charles Spaniel puppy but you must not forget the fact that soon this little bundle will grow into an energetic and temperamental adult who would need a lot of love, attention, good food and exercise.
+You might (who are we kidding, you absolutely will) fall in love with an adorable, cute little puppy, but do not forget the fact that soon this little bundle will grow into an energetic and temperamental adult, who needs a lot of love, attention, good food and exercise.
 Let us cover some important things to know before owing this beautiful and unique dog breed.

 It is very important that you purchase this breed for all the right reasons.
 You need to be committed to participating in daily exercise no matter what the weather is like.
 Always be ready to walk, romp, run and play with your pet.
 In return, you will get a lot of unconditional love, and years of attention and devotion.

 Another thing to be committed about is your pet’s health and training.
-We will shortly discuss some of the common Cavalier King Charles Spaniel health problems.
+We will be discussing some of the common Cavalier King Charles Spaniel health problems.
 Having an understanding of these will help you prepare for them and also prevent them.

 Cost of owning a Cavalier King Charles Spaniel